 Remove contact lenses before using.

-The lacrimal sac should be compressed by digital pressure for two to three minutes after instillation to reduce excessive systemic absorption.
+General: The lacrimal sac should be compressed by digital pressure for two to three minutes after instillation to avoid excessive systemic absorption.

-Do not touch dropper tip to any surface, as this may contaminate the solution.
-Patients should be advised not to drive or engage in potentially hazardous activities while pupils are dilated.
-Patients may experience sensitivity to light and should protect eyes in bright illumination during dilation.
-Parents should be warned not to get this preparation in their child's mouth and wash their own hands and the child's hands following administration.
+Information for Patients: Do not touch dropper tip to any surface, as this may contaminate the solution.
+Patient should be advised not to drive or engage in potentially hazardous activities while pupils are dilated.
+Patient may experience sensitivity to light and should protect eyes in bright illumination during dilation.
+Parents should be warned not to get this preparation in their child's mouth and to wash their own hands and the child's hands following administration.

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Tropicamide is administered to a nursing woman.
+Nursing Mothers: It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted inhuman milk, caution should be exercised when Tropicamide is administered to a nursing woman.